 As part of being a long-term partner with the companies the Corporation holds preferred interests in, from time to time the Corporation has offered alternative financing solutions to assist with short-term needs of the individual businesses.
-At June 30, 2018, the following is a summary of the outstanding promissory notes.
+At September 30, 2018, the following is a summary of the outstanding promissory notes and other long-term receivables.